casinca/LLM-quest/llm_quest/speculative_decoding/README.md

 &nbsp;

-The underlying intuition of speculative decoding is that some tokens are easier to predict than others, therefore we can leverage a smaller model to generate these easier tokens accurately vs wasting on them the same compute as harder ones using a larger/SOTA model.
+The underlying intuition of speculative decoding is that some tokens are easier to predict than others, therefore we can leverage a smaller model to generate these easier tokens accurately vs wasting compute (compared to harder tokens) on them when using a larger/SOTA model.

 Without going into too many details, as it's already well explained and detailed in their blog post: https://research.google/blog/looking-back-at-speculative-decoding/, we are speeding up inference by using 2 models.